StatsRhian/professional-development/working-habits.md

 * Write understandable git commits
 * Follow a personal / work style guide for R coding
-* Uswe lintr / styler for clean code
+* Use lintr / styler for clean code
 * Write a personal package for useful R functions

 ## Development and training :notebook: